pai-nuneza/SymonPracticalExam/README.md

 # Symon Practical Exam
+This web app is .NET Core 3.1.

+You can use any CSS style framework but prefer to use bootstrap.

+You can create this with WebAPI and any frontend frameworks you like Angular/React or Plain MVC.

 ## Story
 An Client from Fremantle Australia wants to have a web application that manages employees and project assignments.